 While in an area of normal background radiation, expose the center of the detector to a check source.
 Ensure the check source reading is within 20% of the reference reading obtained during the last calibration.

-The crosshairs above the meter on the black, front panel indicate the location of the center of the detector.
-The exception to this is the Model 2401-P where the center of the detector is visible on the back side of the instrument.
+The crosshairs above the meter on the black front panel indicate the location of the center of the detector.